 The American Historical Review (AHR) is the official publication of the American Historical Association (AHA).
 The AHA was founded in 1884 and chartered by Congress in 1889 to serve the interests of the entire discipline of history.
 Aligning with the AHA’s mission, the AHR has been the journal of record for the historical profession in the United States since 1895—the only journal that brings together scholarship from every major field of historical study.

 The only scholarly journal devoted exclusively to the history of our nation’s capital.
 Started in 1989, the journal replaced the original Records of the Columbia Historical Society, printed since 1897.
-Washington History is filled with scholarly articles, reviews, and a rich array of images and is written and edited by distinguished historians and journalists.
+Washington History has scholarly articles, reviews, and a rich array of images and is written and edited by distinguished historians and journalists.